giga-sec/gigaSec-Tech-Notes/3. Notes/Valgrind.md

 - writing past the end of a piece of memory
 - accessing freed memory

+## How to read valgrind reports
+### `Invalid read/write of size X`
+- Accessing beyond the end of heap block
+- Accessing memory that has been freed
+- Accesing into unallocated region (unintialized pointer)

-`Use of uninitialised value`
+### `Use of uninitialised value`
-`Conditional jump or move depends on uninitialised value(s)` First One: Program reads the value of an empty memory location Second One: Specifically occured in if/for/while
+or -> `Conditional jump or move depends on uninitialised value(s)` First One: Program reads the value of an empty memory location Second One: Specifically occured in if/for/while

+Solution:
-Explicitly Initialize all of your variables!!!
+-> Explicitly Initialize all of your variables!!!
     If you want int to be `0`,
     or pointer to be `NULL`
     then make it so.
 Don't assign an empty thing!

 Memory Leak